 Biopsy.
 A biopsy is the removal of a small amount of tissue for examination under a microscope.
 In recent years, doctors have learned it is helpful to have a larger tumor sample in order to determine the subtype of NSCLC and to do additional molecular testing (see below).
 If not enough of the tumor is removed to do these tests, another biopsy may be needed.
-The sample removed during the biopsy is analyzed by a pathologist (a doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease).
+The sample removed during the biopsy is analyzed by a pathologist.
+A pathologist is a doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease.
 If cancer cells are found, the pathologist will determine if it is small cell lung cancer or NSCLC, based on what it looks like when seen through a microscope.

 More procedures that doctors use to collect tissue for the diagnosis and staging of lung cancer are listed below:

 Sputum cytology.
 If lung cancer is suspected, the doctor may ask a person to cough up some phlegm so it can be looked at under a microscope.
 A pathologist can find cancer cells mixed in with the mucus.
 However, sputum cytology provides a smaller amount of tissue than is needed to completely diagnose lung cancer and perform molecular testing (see above).